Man’s mind, once stretched by a new idea, never regains its original dimensions. – Oliver Wendell Holmes

 A creative genius sets clear goals and objectives that enhance their focus and awareness of what they need to do to achieve their desired outcomes.

-Through the act of focus they are better able to direct their minds on the most important thoughts, concepts and ideas that will help them attain their end objective.
+Through the act of focus, they are better able to direct their minds to the most important thoughts, concepts, and ideas that will help them attain their end objective.

 A creative genius is courageous in thought and action.

 Being courageous often requires breaking the rules and going against orthodox methods of thinking and acting.
 They understand that the fastest way to a brilliant idea is achieved when they go against the grain.

 A creative genius cultivates, grows and expands their imagination every single day.
 They understand that to successfully overcome the problems and challenges in their lives, that they must always be thinking in unique ways from a variety of different perspectives.

 The creative strategies of brainstorming that we will discuss later within this post will help you to get a deeper insight and understanding into this imaginative thought process.